Intervallic Converter

 3. Tritone

-The Distance covered is obtained by taking the 7-digit rows as coordinates in a 7D grid and computing the sum of the distances "Set 1 - Relation" and "Relation - Set 2".
-For more info see here.
+The distance covered is obtained by taking the 7-digit vectors as coordinates in a 7-dimensional grid and computing the sum of the distances "Set 1 - Relation" and "Relation - Set 2".
+The area is that of the triangle formed by the three vectors.
+For more info see The neddiH dlroW of Intervals (1990).